Skip to main content

 Scan of an October 1970 Contra Costa Times newspaper ad for Vintage Hills, encouraging readers to go to Pleasanton Meadows.
 The ad highlights the challenge of finding the new development—and the rewarding views once you arrived.

-From an October 1970 Contra Costa Times ad—Finding Vintage Hills was half the adventure, but the views made it all worth it.
+October 1970 Contra Costa Times newspaper clipping—finding Vintage Hills was half the adventure, but the views made it all worth it.

 Despite the detour, it worked: by 1974, 339 homes had been sold across the first 100 acres.
 A housing moratorium paused development for over a year, but when sales resumed in 1975, interest was so strong that some buyers camped out overnight to secure a lot.
 Another 133 homes were built between 1975 and 1976, rounding out the original H.C.
 Elliott development.